TheLethargicOwl/Tyche-at-Factify-2022-Fusion-Networks-for-Multi-Modal-Fact-Checking/README.md

-# Tyche-at-Factify-2022-Fusion-Networks-for-Multi-Modal-Fact-Checking
-Official repository for paper
+# Tyche at Factify 2022: Fusion Networks for Multi-Modal Fact-Checkin